-A: Hi, my name is Domina Lufuma and I am a creative purpose driven Black Congolese-Canadian Francophone diversity advocate whose ultimate passion is to work with organizations whose mandate is to increase empowerment, civic engagement, and positive representation of immigrant and refugee youth.
+I am a creative, purpose-driven Black Congolese-Canadian Francophone diversity advocate whose ultimate passion is to work with organizations whose mandate is to increase empowerment, civic engagement, and positive representation of immigrant and refugee youth.

 [Our] “Vision: A city in which every Edmontonian contributes to a community where everyone is safe and feels safe.”

 Contribute, everyone, safety, prevention.
 While reading those words, I thought about how important it is for us, Edmontonians, to take ownership of our community.
 I went straight to the volunteer form, filled it up and submitted it.
 I am not quite sure if I got a call back on that same day or on the following day, but knowing Kelly Holland, who is the REACH Edmonton Community Engagement Manager and Volunteer Coordinator, I wouldn’t be surprised that she called me a few minutes after my submission.
 Yeah, she is very persistent!

 So, to answer to your question, the reason why I decided to volunteer with REACH was because the organisation’s vision statement resonated with my idea of community.
 The second and very important reason to why I volunteer for REACH is Kelly Holland!
 Did I mention that she is my mentor?
 Being Kelly’s mentee is a blessing, she is a reminder that I am who and where I am today because of the combined efforts of my village.
 Because of people like Kelly Holland, Arthemon Rurangwa, Helen Rusich, tonton Robert Suraki, M. Luketa M’Pindou, and everyone who has invested their time and energy in growing me.
 People who support and did not give up on me.
 Because of My community, I am.